Mike Capel: Personal life

 In February 1986, Capel pitched in the University of Texas Alumni v.
 Varsity game, which ended in a 14–14 tie.
 Capel started to use dipping tobacco in 1976 and in March 1988 had a non-cancerous lesion removed from his lip; he tried to quit the product in March 1988.
 Capel met his wife, Elizabeth, at Roger Clemens' wedding.
 Outside of baseball, he is a close friend of Clemens, and during Clemens' 2012 perjury trial, Capel testified on his work ethic and character.
 In 2012, Mike worked as the general manager of a car dealership in Houston.
-Capel's son, Conner, played baseball as an outfielder for Seven Lakes High School in Katy, Texas, where, in his senior year, he had a .456 batting average with 23 stolen bases and 36 runs scored.
+Capel's son, Conner, played baseball as an outfielder for Seven Lakes High School in Katy, Texas, where he had a .456 batting average with 23 stolen bases and 36 runs scored in his senior year.
 The Cleveland Indians drafted Conner in the fifth round of the 2016 MLB draft.